kamilkloch/today-i-learned/README.md

 # Today I learned
-Stuff on the Internet I have found educating / inspiring / beautiful.
+Stuff on the Internet I have found worth remembering.

 # 2018-04-20